Walnut Springs, TX

 90 people

-As of 2023, 12.5% of Walnut Springs, TX residents (99 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 12.5% of Walnut Springs, TX residents (99 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Walnut Springs, TX was 11.3%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Walnut Springs, TX compared to that of it's neighboring and parent geographies.